-Advantages to starter fertilizer use is often visual, with faster early growth and dry matter accumulation.
-This means faster development of crop canopy, earlier pollination and maturity, and usually a 0.5 to 1.5 percent drier grain at harvest.
-The drier grain is likely the result of plants reaching physical maturity earlier, while fall weather is warmer and more suitable for advancing grain dry down.
+Norder Supply assists growers in achieving maximum net return per acre with fertility recommendations and thorough evaluation of yield increasing products including starter fertilizers.
+Advantages to starter fertilizer use is often visual, including faster early growth and dry matter accumulation.
+This means quicker development of crop canopy, earlier pollination and maturity, and usually a 0.5 to 1.5 percent drier grain at harvest.
+The drier grain is the result of plants reaching maturity earlier, while fall weather is warmer and more suitable for advancing grain dry down.

-Results will be most favorable in cool, wet soils often associated with early season planting and no-till or minimum tillage environments.
+Plant response will be most noticeable in cool, wet soils often associated with early season planting and no-till environments.
 Banding fertilizer also has an advantage in soils where phosphate fixation is a problem.
 These soils would include acidic soils below 6.0 pH, calcareous soils above 7.0 pH, or soils with low soil test values.
 In these environments, dry fertilizer applied phosphorus is often fixed into non-soluble forms that are unavailable to the plants.
-Fertilizer placed in a band are more resistant to fixation, thus more available to the plant for a longer period of time.
+Fertilizer placed in a band is more resistant to fixation, thus more available to the plant for a longer period.